Financial Ratios

 - Liquidity measures show how well a company can meet its current obligations and to pay its debt during the year or during a business cycle.

-- Current ratio is equal to current assets divided by current liabilities.
+- Current ratio = current assets

-- Activity ratios measure compare how well a company uses its assets to generate profits and stockholders' equity.
+- Activity ratios compare how well a company uses its assets to generate profits and stockholders' equity.

-- Account receivable turnover is annual sales divided by accounts receivable, which measures how well the company collects what is owed to it.
+accounts receivable, which measures how well the company collects what is owed to it. - Inventory turnover = annual sales or cost of goods sold

-- Inventory turnover is equal to annual sales or cost of goods sold divided by the average worth of its inventory, which shows how well a company manages its inventory.
+the average worth of its inventory, which shows how well a company manages its inventory. - Total asset turnover = annual sales

-- Total asset turnover is equal to annual sales divided by total assets, which shows how much sales are earned for each dollar invested in assets.
+total assets, which shows how much sales are earned for each dollar invested in assets.

 - Leverage ratios compare the amount of debt to equity or earnings.

-- Debt-equity ratio is equal to long-term debt divided by stockholders' equity.
+stockholders' equity.
 This ratio measures how much debt is being used to finance operations.
-A high debt-equity ratio indicates significant risk for the investor, since there is great potential that the company will get into financial trouble, especially in economic downturns.
+A high debt-equity ratio indicates significant risk for the investor, because of a greater potential that the company will get into financial trouble, especially in economic downturns. - Times interest earned = earnings before interest and taxes (EBIT)

 - Profitability ratios compare a company's profit to sales, assets, or equity.

-- Net profit margin is equal to net profit divided by total revenues.
-This ratio shows how much pricing power the company for its products and how well it minimizes its costs.
+total revenues.
+This ratio shows how much pricing power the company has for its products and how well it minimizes its costs. - Return on assets (ROA) = net profit

-- Return on assets (ROA) is equal to net profit divided by total assets.
-This shows the return that the company can generate for each dollar of assets.
+total assets.
+This shows the return that the company can generate for each dollar of assets. - Return on equity (ROE) or return on investment (ROI) = net profit

-- Return on equity (ROE) or return on investment (ROI) is equal to net profit divided by stockholders' equity.
+stockholders' equity.
 This ratio measures the return for each dollar invested in the company.